Indoor houseplants are a great way to have clean air in low light settings around your house.

 Image Source: Homely Smart

-If you want to get really DIY savvy, here is a way to plant your indoor plants— just repaint an old drawer you don’t use and add some sturdy legs.
+If you want to get really DIY savvy, here is a way to plant your house plants— just repaint an old drawer you don’t use and add some sturdy legs.
 Up to you if you want it hanging out inside your home or in a shaded area outside.

 Image Source: Shop Terrain

 These hanging spheres are just dreamy.
 I mean just look at how the plants hang off them.
 It almost reminds me of a fairy garden with an ethereal feel.
 Super pretty!
+If you have exotic house plants then these hangers would be the perfect complement for those!
+Remember, you can always check your local listings for houseplants for sale to get some fresh sprouts (or you can order them online and grow them yourself like I do).

 Image Source: Bead and Cord